 - Shops often have special boxes for small chemical waste

-- Fluorescent tubes, nail polish and medicines also belong to small chemical waste
+- Fluorescent tubes, nail polish and medicines also belong with small chemical waste

 What qualifies as small chemical waste?